NETgonight/Aluminum-defect/README.md

 # Aluminum-defect
 A Lightweight Convolutional Network for Few-Shot and Multi-Class Detection of Tiny Aluminum Defects

-The original paper can be found [here]([NETgonight/Aluminum-defect: ICIVC 2024 (github.com)](https://github.com/NETgonight/Aluminum-defect/tree/main/paper/A Lightweight Convolutional Network for Few-Shot and Multi-Class Detection of Tiny Aluminum Defects.pdf)).
+The original paper can be found [here](https://github.com/NETgonight/Aluminum-defect/tree/main/paper).

 ##  Challenges